-The lungs consist of many tiny air sacs called alveoli.
-Emphysema is a condition that damages the alveoli and destroys lung tissue.
-Doctors characterize bullous emphysema (BE) as damaged alveoli that distend to form exceptionally large air spaces, especially within the uppermost portions of the lung.
+The lungs consist of tiny air sacs called alveoli.
+Emphysema damages the alveoli and destroys lung tissue.
+Bullous emphysema (BE) refers to damaged alveoli that distend to form large air spaces, especially in the top of the lung.

 BE is a radiographic diagnosis according to chest X-rays or, more commonly, a CT scan of the chest showing the presence of bullae.
 Bullae typically measure 1 centimeter (cm) or more in size, and imaging shows that pockets of air give the appearance that the lung is disappearing.
 As such, radiographers use the term “vanishing lung syndrome,” although clinicians do not typically use this terminology.

 This article describes what BE is, including its symptoms, treatment, and diagnosis.
 It also lists some other types of emphysema.

 The lungs contain multiple tiny air sacs called alveoli, which help exchange oxygen and carbon dioxide when a person breathes in and out.

 Emphysema is a type of chronic obstructive pulmonary disease (COPD) that causes damage to the walls of the alveoli.